wec22/sports-ball/README.md

 # sports-ball
-a soccer-ish game written in love
+a soccer-ish game written in love2d and lua